pawanranakoti/HYBRID-AI-POWERED-SEMANTIC-ANOMALY-DETECTORHYBRID-AI-POWERED-SEMANTIC-ANOMALY-DETECTOR/README.md

 ## 🎯 Vision & Motivation
 Data quality is the silent killer of AI systems.
 Traditional anomaly detection often focuses purely on mathematical outliers, missing the **"Logical Traps"**—data that looks statistically normal but is semantically impossible (e.g., a "New" car with 500,000 km, or a 25-year-old in 2nd Grade).

-**SentinelAI** solves this by creating a "Statistical DNA Profile" of datasets.
+**HYBRID-AI-POWERED-SEMANTIC-ANOMALY-DETECTOR** solves this by creating a "Statistical DNA Profile" of datasets.
 This allows a Large Language Model (LLM) to audit complex logic without the massive overhead of processing millions of rows individually.

 ---

 ## 🏗 Technical Architecture

-SentinelAI operates on a multi-tiered validation pipeline:
+HYBRID-AI-POWERED-SEMANTIC-ANOMALY-DETECTOR operates on a multi-tiered validation pipeline:
 1.  **Macro-Profiler:** Computes distribution metrics (Skewness, Kurtosis, Z-Scores) to create a "DNA Profile."
 2.  **ML Engine:** Executes an `Isolation Forest` (Unsupervised ML) to identify row-level density anomalies.
 3.  **Semantic Brain:** Gemini 1.5 Flash audits the high-level distribution for logical contradictions.